 \subsection{Setup}

-To evaluate the performance of the studied models, we conducted two evaluation experiments.
-In the first experiment (Sec.~\ref{sec:EvaluationScoreModel}), the predictive ability of the non-Bayesian score models is evaluated to compare the effects of different model architectures.
-In the second experiment (Sec.~\ref{sec:EvaluationTranscription}), transcription accuracies of the models are measured to examine the effects of the Bayesian extensions and modification models.
-We also examine the influence of the hyperparameters of the studied models in Sec.~\ref{sec:InfluenceHyperparameter}.

 The initial and transition probabilities of all the models were trained with the same training dataset (Sec.~\ref{sec:Data}).
 The probabilities were estimated by the maximum likelihood method with an additive smoothing constant of $0.1$.
-We confirmed that the results were not sensitive to the smoothing constant, except for the transition probabilities of PatMM1 for which there were more parameters than the training samples.
+We confirmed that the results were not sensitive to the smoothing constant, except for the transition probabilities of PatMM1 for which there were more parameters than the number of training samples.
 For this model we applied a linear interpolation with the unigram probabilities ($0.8$ unigram probability $+$ $0.2$ transition probability) that was roughly optimized w.r.t.\ the transcription accuracy.

 We used for the evaluations the test dataset consisting of melodies taken from 30 pieces of popular music (Sec.~\ref{sec:Data}).
-For transcription experiments, we collected performance MIDI data played by amateur musicians and recorded with a digi-\\tal piano.
-Four musicians participated and were assigned some pieces in the test data exclusively.
-The first 40 bars of each piece were used and the musicians were asked to play the scores in a tempo of $105$ BPM (beats per minute).
-For the reason explained later, we also used synthetic performance data generated by the performance timing model in Sec.~\ref{sec:PerformanceModel} with $\sigma_t=0.04$ sec and a tempo of $144$ BPM.
-The entire pieces in the test dataset were used for the synthetic data.
+For the transcription experiments, we collected performed MIDI data played by amateur musicians and recorded them with a digital piano.
+Four musicians participated and were exclusively assigned some pieces in the test dataset.
+The first 40 bars of each piece were used, and the musicians were asked to play the scores in a tempo of $105$ bpm (beats per minute).
+For systematic examinations, we also used synthetic MIDI data generated by the performance timing model in Sec.~\ref{sec:PerformanceModel} with $\sigma_t=0.04$ sec and a tempo of $144$ bpm (the value of $\sigma_t$ was determined to simulate human performance and the tempo was determined so that the transcription difficulty roughly matches that for real MIDI data).
+All pieces in the test dataset were used for the synthetic data.